skyhop/website/documentation/features/meteorological-estimations.md

 order: 106
 ---

-<p class="font-thin text-lg">To improve accuracy of existing weather forecast models, Skyhop is able to derive certain meteorological properties from airborne glider aircraft.
-Because glider aircraft rely on local weather conditions in order to fly long distances, they prove to be a valuable source of weather information on locations where regular aircraft are not to be found.</p>
+To improve accuracy of existing weather forecast models, Skyhop is able to derive certain meteorological properties from airborne glider aircraft.
+Because glider aircraft rely on local weather conditions in order to fly long distances, they prove to be a valuable source of weather information on locations where regular aircraft are not to be found.

 ## Use-cases